jenniewillson/trainiacs/README.md

 ### [Trainiacs - link to live site](https://jenniewillson.github.io/trainiacs/modern.html)

 ![image](https://github.com/jenniewillson/trainiacs/assets/127458925/bed51d6c-eff1-4299-8f96-e9617021c01d)

-[Am I responsive link](https://ui.dev/amiresponsive?url=https://jenniewillson.github.io/trainiacs/modern.html )
+["Am I responsive?" link](https://ui.dev/amiresponsive?url=https://jenniewillson.github.io/trainiacs/modern.html )

-#### Trainiacs - when Trainspotting goes social!
+### Trainiacs - when Trainspotting goes social!
 Ever thought how good it would be to have someone else to share your cops with over a good beer?
 Got some good spotting locations you want to share with others?
 Fancy some company at the end of the platform?
 Look no further, Trainiacs is for you!

 Monthly meetings at a pub recommended by the Good Beer Guide, a great opportunity to share all your trainspotting stories and help each other with identifying locos and stock.
 Separate meetings for modern traction, heritage diesel and heritage steam, to allow for a focus on a specific interest and plan trips focussed on those specific themes.